-- > Principles and practices of law enforcement, including crime scene evidence interpretation. - > Principles, methods, and equipment used in the investigation of crimes.

-- Applicable federal, state, and local laws, regulatory codes, ordinances, and procedures relevant to rules of evidence and criminal investigations. - ➤ Principles, methods, and techniques of investigation, including the gathering, preservation, and presentation of evidence. - > Recordkeeping and reporting requirements for criminal investigations. - > Principles and techniques of interviewing and interrogation. - > Sources of information used in locating persons. - ➤ Principles and techniques for working with groups and fostering effective team interaction to ensure teamwork is conducted smoothly. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and County staff. - > The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - > Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.
+- > Principles of providing functional direction and training. - > Principles and practices of leadership. - > Principles and practices of law enforcement, including crime scene evidence interpretation. - > Principles, methods, and equipment used in the investigation of crimes. - > Applicable federal, state, and local laws, regulatory codes, ordinances, and procedures relevant to rules of evidence and criminal investigations. - > Principles, methods, and techniques of investigation, including the gathering, preservation, and presentation of evidence. - > Recordkeeping and reporting requirements for criminal investigations. - > Principles and techniques of interviewing and interrogation. - > Sources of information used in locating persons. - Principles and techniques for working with groups and fostering effective team interaction to ensure teamwork is conducted smoothly. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and County staff. - > The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - > Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.